greltel/abap-dynamic-assignment/README.md

   the database out of the picture, `cl_abap_testdouble` does the same for the RAP query interfaces.
 * **Fiori Elements App** built with RAP, including validations, defaults, draft handling and authorization checks.

-## What's new in 2.1.0

-**New capabilities**

-* `map_value` classifies a value against the configured rules and returns what it maps to.
-* `delete_variant` removes one row or a whole parameter, and reports how many rows it removed.
-* Values are checked against their data element on write, through the API and the Fiori application.

-**Corrections**

-* An append no longer replaces a stored row.
-The counter is allocated and the row is inserted, with a retry when another LUW takes the number in between.
-* An exhausted counter range is reported instead of wrapping around to `00000`, both in the API and in the early numbering of the Fiori application.
-* A stored value that does not fit the caller's target is reported as `ZCX_DA_VARIANTS` instead of ending in a short dump.
-* Mapping types are checked for consistency, and the mapping column is typed from the first row that actually maps a value, not from the first row of the parameter.
-* The programmatic API enforces the same rules as the Fiori application: mandatory `Parameterid` and `Value`, and no upper bound on an operator that has none.

-**Coverage**

-* Unit tests for both value help query providers, including the paging contract that a missing `get_paging( )` turns into a 501 at runtime.
-* An abaplint workflow runs on every push and pull request.

 ## Prerequisites